AlwynBarry/cs-integration/README.md

 * Add a shortcode (see examples above) to your wordpress posts or pages where you need them

 # Usage
-* For the Event Cards shortcode, place the shortcode into a page or post or into a shortcode block.
+* For the *Event Cards shortcode*, place the shortcode into a page or post or into a shortcode block.
 The shortcode will be: `[cs-event-cards church_name="mychurch" num_results="3"]` (where `mychurch` is the name of your church and `3` is changed to the number of future featured events you need in a page or post.
 Use the parameter `featured="1"` to obtain only featured events.
 Because your calendar